In Copenhagen I visited two very different sorts of gardens.

 2. The Tivoli gardens.

 Originally a circus I think, the Tivoli pleasure gardens have lots of flowers and lights, but that is not the point of them.
 Tivoli is really just a massive fairground, with dodgems, waltzers, roller-coasters, log flumes, pirate ships, helter skelters, stalls, spritzers and balloons.
-It is however rather unfamiliar if you’re used to our English fairgrounds.
-This carnie, you see, has no carnies.
-Instead of the usual disreputable gypsies, it’s run by well-mannered, often attractive Danes.
-The rides appear safe.
-Many of the punters are wearing sleeves.
+It is however rather unfamiliar if you’re used to our English theme parks.
+Run by well-mannered, often attractive Danes, the rides appear moderately safe and many of the punters are wearing sleeves.
 You can even win at the stalls – I saw someone do it, then I did it myself.
 At penny fall, as it happens.
 I won 40p then rashly gambled it away again.
 You can get food that isn’t a burger or a hot dog.
 Not that there is anything wrong with burgers and hot dogs, of course, but I seem to have eaten rather a lot of both lately.
 When you buy sweets, they come nicely packaged, not in freezer bags.
 The balloon vans and fire safety vehicles are done up like ornate vintage cars.
 It all seems like some sort of strange fairytale, as if from the Pen of Hans Christian Anderson himself.

 Fortunately there are things to reassure you that this and the Leeds Valentine’s Fair are still distant cousins.
 A comfortable number of forearm tattoos, for example (Vikings are Vikings, after all).
 Also, even if they are winnable, many of the prizes are quite crap.
 I was going to have a go at one of the shooting games until the guy in front of me shot pretty well and won a tennis ball.
 A number of people are also drunk, and as at fairs across the world, there is always in the background the sound of desolate wailing as an escaped helium balloon temporarily breaks a little heart.

-The difference though is that it all feels somehow quite sweet and inclusive.
+It’s an odd, rather sweet mix of travelling fairground and long-standing city fixture.
 Old couples stroll arm-in-arm by the lakeside; teenagers who have spent a very long time applying clothing and cosmetic products to make themselves look like they have spent the afternoon in a washing machine mill around in large, aimless groups; girls in their twenties with poker-straight hair and too much makeup pretend to ignore blokes with white shirts strutting around them like John Travolta, while at foot level lecherous pigeons do the same; children scream and career round your kneecaps, bombed off their faces on the e-numbers that lace pretty much everything you can buy; city boys with scarves over suits buy comically-sized bottles of champagne, and slightly older professional people with serious faces sit with plastic glasses of beer under the fairy lights.